 Start by doing some research.
-Find out everything you can about the way pet grooming works, what this job entails and what you’ll be expected to do on a daily basis.
+Find out everything you can about the way pet grooming works, what this job entails, and what you'll be expected to do on a daily basis.
 Grooming pets at home is different than doing this for other people as a professional in a pet grooming salon.
-Thankfully, internet is full of this information where you can even speak to other groomers and ask them all sorts of questions.
+Thankfully, the internet is full of this information where you can even speak to other groomers and ask them all sorts of questions.

 First, take a look at all the articles in our Dog Grooming section.
 And here are some dog grooming forums and communities for you to begin with:

 How to become a dog groomer #2: Professionals